A Brief History

 Life Magazine featured a prominent article about the horrible fire and numerous cultural references have been made alluding to the tragedy.
 Several books have been written about the fire, and Jonathan Cain, a student of OLA at the time of the fire and later the keyboardist for the rock band Journey wrote about the event in his own autobiography.
 Cable television’s History Channel covered the event in their episode “Hellfire” in their “Wrath of God” series.
 Sadly, the OLA fire was not even the worst American school fire ever, with only just more than half the fatalities as the Collinwood School Fire (Cleveland, Ohio) of 1908 in which 172 students, 2 teachers, and 1 rescuer died.
 Was the terrible Our Lady of the Angels School Fire truly the “Wrath of God?”
 Do people have “free will” or are all of us controlled by a preordained “Divine Plan?”
 You tell us.

-Questions for Students (and others): Have you ever heard of or read about the OLA fire?
+Question for students (and subscribers): Have you ever heard of or read about the OLA fire?
 Have you ever been present at a school fire?
 Do you attribute massive fatalities and disaster at a religious institution or activity as a “sign from God?”
 New fire safety laws were implemented after the OLA disaster…What measures would you like to see implemented as mandatory safety features at schools?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!